garamond13/ReShade-shaders/README.md

 Graphical upgrade for Far Cry 2.
 See Addons/FarCry2GraphicalUpgrade for details.

 **BFBC2GraphicalUpgrade**
 Graphical upgrade for Battlefield: Bad Company 2.
+See Addons/BFBC2GraphicalUpgrade for details.

+**GrisGraphicalUpgrade**
-See Addons/BFBC22GraphicalUpgrade for details.
+Graphical upgrade for Gris.
+See Addons/GrisGraphicalUpgrade for details.